 - To a bowl add the yogurt, cucumber, mint, cumin and salt, mix well.
 Set aside.

-- Form the mix into 4 tightly packed balls, then shape into patties
+- After refrigeration, form the mix into 4 tightly packed balls, then shape into patties.

 - Add oil to a heavy or cast iron skillet and heat over medium heat.
 When hot, carefully add the burgers.
 Cook for 4-5 minutes, until a crust develops..
 Do not move or turn, the crust will help the burger stay together.
 Turn carefully and cook on the other side until a crust develops.

 - Serve between slices of naan bread with lettuce leave, raita and red onion.